PseudoBob-Delightus/fanfic/stories/democracy-manifest/chapter-202-f-b-pass.md

 Fluttershy giggles too.
 "I asked you out because those ponies voted for it, and it gave me the confidence to do it."

-Pinkie says, "Aww, that was so nice of them!"
+Pinkie says, "Aww, that was so nice of them!
+I do still think you are cuter, though."

-Fluttershy squeezes Pinkie in the hug.
+Fluttershy giggles and squeezes Pinkie in the hug.
 "I love you."

 Pinkie nuzzles Fluttershy.
 "I love you, too!"